build.rs in Depth 🟢What you'll learn:

 Key insight from the project: The codebase has zero

 build.rsfiles across all many crates because it's pure Rust with no C dependencies, no codegen, and no system library linking.
-When you need these,build.rsis the tool โ but don't add it "just because."
+When you need these,build.rsis the tool — but don't add it "just because."
 The absence of build scripts in a large codebase is a feature, not a gap.
 See Dependency Management for how the project manages its supply chain without custom build logic. is a positive signal of a clean architecture.

-Embed git metadata: Create a
+Embed git metadata: Create a build.rs that emits APP_GIT_HASH and

-Probe a system library: Write a
+Probe a system library: Write a build.rs that uses pkg-config to probe

-Trigger a build failure intentionally: Remove the
+Trigger a build failure intentionally: Remove the rerun-if-changed line

-rerun-if-changedline from yourbuild.rsand observe how many times it reruns duringcargo buildandcargo test.
+and cargo test.
 Then add it back and compare.

 Chapter 1 teaches embedding timestamps and git hashes into binaries.
-This is useful for traceability, but it conflicts with reproducible builds โ the property that building the same source always produces the same binary.
+This is useful for traceability, but it conflicts with reproducible builds — the property that building the same source always produces the same binary.

 The tension: